Getting Long-Term Disability (LTD) for Fibromyalgia

-- Physical exercise is thought to be an effective way of improving quality of life in those with Fibromyalgia.
-Therapies such as Yoga can serve as a low-impact exercise regimen that increases endorphin levels, which can reduce pain and help with depression.
+- Physical exercise: This is thought to be an effective way of improving the quality of life in those with fibromyalgia.
+Therapies such as yoga can serve as a low-impact exercise regimen that increases endorphin levels, which can reduce pain and help with depression.
 Physical exercise is also an effective way of improving sleep quality.

-- Alternative therapies such as meditation and breathing exercises can reduce stress, which is thought to trigger Fibromyalgia pain.
+- Alternative therapies: Examples include meditation and breathing exercises.
+These exercises can reduce stress, which is thought to trigger fibromyalgia pain.

-- Cognitive behavioral therapy (CBT), a talk therapy, is intended to encourage lifestyle changes (e.g. exercise and stress reduction) in addition to treating underlying depression
+- Cognitive behavioral therapy (CBT): This form of talk therapy is intended to encourage lifestyle changes (e.g. exercise and stress reduction) in addition to treating underlying depression.

-- Duloxetine (Cymbalta) and Milnacipran (Savella) to change serotonin and norepinephrine levels in the brain to help control pain.
+- Duloxetine (Cymbalta) and Milnacipran (Savella): These medications change serotonin and norepinephrine levels in the brain to help control pain.

-- Pregabalin (Lyrica) or gabapentin (Neurontin) to block the overactivity of nerve cells.
-These medications can also improve sleep.
+- Pregabalin (Lyrica) or gabapentin (Neurontin): These medications block the overactivity of nerve cells; They can also improve sleep.

-- Antidepressants to increase serotonin levels, improve sleep and relieve pain; prescribed amounts of this medication can be increased if the patient is also experiencing depression.
+- Antidepressants: These medications increase serotonin levels, improve sleep, and relieve pain.
+Doctors may increase the amount of this medication if the patient is also experiencing depression.

 CCK Understands Fibromyalgia Disability Claims

-Those living with Fibromyalgia may experience a wide array of physical and cognitive impairment as a result of their condition.
-Since pain caused by Fibromyalgia can flare and resolve, a person with the condition may be able to carry on their normal job duties one week, but not be able to leave bed the next.
-Severe, frequent pain caused by Fibromyalgia can greatly impact a person’s ability to remain working, especially for those working in physically demanding jobs.
+Those living with fibromyalgia may experience a wide array of physical and cognitive impairments as a result of their condition.
+Since pain caused by fibromyalgia can flare and resolve on its own, a person with the condition may be able to carry on their normal job duties one week, but not be able to leave their bed the next.
+Severe and frequent pain caused by the condition can greatly impact a person’s ability to remain working, especially for those working in physically demanding jobs.

-If your long-term disability claim for Fibromyalgia has been denied by the insurance company, consider consulting an experienced ERISA or LTD attorney as soon as possible.
+If your long-term disability claim for fibromyalgia has been denied by the insurance company, consider consulting an experienced ERISA attorney as soon as possible.

-Let the experienced team at Chisholm Chisholm & Kilpatrick LTD fight for your long-term disability benefits.
-We take a comprehensive approach to preparing and filing your appeal so that you may focus on maintaining your best quality of life possible.
+Let the experienced LTD team at Chisholm Chisholm & Kilpatrick fight for your long-term disability benefits.
+We take a comprehensive approach to preparing and filing your appeal so that you may focus on maintaining the best quality of life possible.

-At CCK, our skilled attorneys know what evidence to collect in order to build the best evidence record possible for you.
-Common forms of evidence we gather are:
+Moreover, at CCK, our skilled attorneys know what evidence to collect in order to build the best evidence record possible for you.
+Common forms of evidence we gather include: